dhh1128/vvp/spec.md

 1. Passports SHOULD have an aggressive timeout (e.g., 30 seconds).
 Signatures on passports are not anchored in a KEL, and must therefore be evaluated for age with respect to the time they were received.
 Overly old passports could be a replay attack (a purported second call with the same orig and dest numbers, using the same backing evidence, soon after the first.)

 2. Witnesses (which MUST be used) SHOULD be used in such a way that high availability is guaranteed, and in such a way that duplicity by the controller of an AID is detected.
-See {{<appendix-b}}.
 (Verifiers will be able to see the witness policy of each AID controller, and SHOULD decide for themselves whether the party is reliable, depending on what they observe.)

 3. Revocations SHOULD be timely, and the timeliness guarantees of issuers SHOULD be published.